GonzoDMX/easy-forms-svelte/README.md

 # easy-forms-svelte

-Easy to use form components for Svelte 5 with TypeScript support.
+Easy to use form components for Svelte 5 with TypeScript support, prioritizing simplicity over flexibility.
-This library prioritizes simplicity over flexibility.
-The goal is to make forms easy to implement and reduce repeated boiler plate code.
-For convenience some built-in validators are included for handling standard HTML <input> types.

 ## Installation